vigetlabs/microcosm/README.md

 2. Microcosm expects immutability.
 When an action is fired, the associated handler in Stores are given the old state.
 State is updated by returning a new value.
-3. All Actions return promises when called.
-This allows error validation for forms and easy prefetching of information when rendering on the server.
+3. All Actions that return promises will wait to resolve before dispatching.
 4. It should be easily to embed in libraries.
 Additional features should be able to layer on top.